Colored Khovanov-Rozansky homology for infinite braids: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Sabin Cautis, David Rose and Paul Wedrich for helpful conversations and Mikhail Khovanov for asking a question which eventually led to this work.
+They would also like to thank an anonymous referee whose comments and suggestions very much improved the paper.
 The first author was supported in part by NSF grant DMS-1406371; the second author was supported in part by NSF grant DMS-1612159.